Millsap’s floater leads Nuggets to 102-100 win over Pacers

 Pacers: G Tyreke Evans returned after missing three games due to personal reasons and a respiratory infection.
 He had five points.

-Nuggets: The teams held a moment of silence for the victims of the mosque shootings in New Zealand. … The Nuggets donned their rainbow skyline uniforms.
-Malik Beasley wore orange shoes to go with them, while Gary Harris went with red.
+Nuggets: The teams held a moment of silence for the victims of the mosque shootings in New Zealand. … Will Barton and Jamal Murray each had 17 points.

 HIGH EXPECTATIONS